Dunstan: Changes in fortune

 In 955, Eadred died, and the situation was at once changed.
 Eadwig, the elder son of Edmund, who then came to the throne, was a headstrong youth wholly devoted to the reactionary nobles.
 According to one legend, the feud with Dunstan began on the day of Eadwig's coronation, when he failed to attend a meeting of nobles.
 When Dunstan eventually found the young monarch, he was cavorting with a noblewoman named Ælfgifu and her mother, and refused to return with the bishop.
-Infuriated by this, Dunstan dragged Eadwig back and forced him to renounce the girl as a "strumpet".
-Later realising that he had provoked the king, Dunstan fled to the apparent sanctuary of his cloister, but Eadwig, incited by Ælfgifu, whom he married, followed him and plundered the monastery.
+Infuriated by this, Dunstan dragged Eadwig back to the royal gathering.

-Although Dunstan managed to escape, he saw that his life was in danger.
+Later realising that he had provoked the king, Dunstan saw that his life was in danger.
 He fled England and crossed the channel to Flanders, where he found himself ignorant of the language and of the customs of the locals.
 The count of Flanders, Arnulf I, received him with honour and lodged him in the Abbey of Mont Blandin, near Ghent.
 This was one of the centres of the Benedictine revival in that country, and Dunstan was able for the first time to observe the strict observance that had seen its rebirth at Cluny at the beginning of the century.
 His exile was not of long duration.
 Before the end of 957, the Mercians and Northumbrians revolted and drove out Eadwig, choosing his brother Edgar as king of the country north of the Thames.
 The south remained faithful to Eadwig.
 At once Edgar's advisers recalled Dunstan.

 Bishop and archbishop (957–978)

-Bishop of Worcester and of London
+Bishop

-On Dunstan's return, Archbishop Oda consecrated him a bishop and, on the death of Coenwald of Worcester at the end of 957, Oda appointed Dunstan to the see.
+On Dunstan's return, he was appointed a bishop.
+Dunstan's biographer "B" states that he was appointed Bishop of Worcester and then to London in plurality, but the historian Michael Lapidge thinks that it is more likely that he was appointed first to London and then to Worcester in plurality.

-In the following year the see of London became vacant and was conferred on Dunstan, who held it simultaneously with Worcester.
 In October 959, Eadwig died and his brother Edgar was readily accepted as ruler of Wessex.
 One of Eadwig's final acts had been to appoint a successor to Archbishop Oda, who died on 2 June 958.
 The chosen candidate was Ælfsige of Winchester, but he died of cold in the Alps as he journeyed to Rome for the pallium.
-In his place Eadwig then nominated the Bishop of Wells, Byrhthelm.
+In his place Eadwig then nominated one of his supporters, the Bishop of Wells, Byrhthelm.
 As soon as Edgar became king, he reversed this second choice on the ground that Byrhthelm had not been able to govern even his first diocese properly.
 The archbishopric was then conferred on Dunstan.